andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-In the dc-1 vm using Jane's account...
-Using the run command I typed gpmc.msc to open group policy management. next
+I then went back to dc-1 as Jane to change the group lock-out policy.
+Using Run from the Windows menu, I typed gpmc.msc to open Group Policy Management.
+Once the policy manager opened, I went to the Default Domain Policy section under mydomain.com.
+I then right-clicked and selected the edit option.
 </p>
 <br />